MicrosoftDocs/fabric-docs/docs/data-factory/cicd-data-pipelines.md

 ---
-title: CI/CD for data pipelines in Data Factory
+title: CI/CD for pipelines in Data Factory
-#customer intent: As a developer, I want to set up CI/CD for data pipelines in Data Factory so that I can automate integration, testing, and deployment.
+#customer intent: As a developer, I want to set up CI/CD for pipelines in Data Factory so that I can automate integration, testing, and deployment.
-description: This article describes how to set up continuous integration and delivery (CI/CD) for data pipelines in Data Factory for Microsoft Fabric.
+description: This article describes how to set up continuous integration and delivery (CI/CD) for pipelines in Data Factory for Microsoft Fabric.
 author: conxu-ms
 ms.author: conxu
 ms.topic: how-to
 ms.date: 10/01/2024
 ---

-# CI/CD for data pipelines in Data Factory in Microsoft Fabric
+# CI/CD for pipelines in Data Factory in Microsoft Fabric

 In Fabric Data Factory, continuous integration and continuous development (CI/CD) automates the integration, testing, and deployment of code changes to ensure efficient and reliable development.